-This work employs a basic content analysis methodology.
-Instead of engaging people who use ChatGPT, this paper will engage ChatGPT directly.
-This work will ask ChatGPT question on remedial English in increasing order of thinking according to the Bloom's Taxonomy.
-ChatGPT's output will the be analysed in terms of how far ChatGPT has managed to fulfill the requirements of the question.
-The order of thinking used will be taken from both the original and the amended versions of the taxonomy.
-The questions and requests posed to ChatGPT are presented in sequence ascending the order of thinking according to the Cognitive domain of Bloom's taxonomy
+This study employs a basic content analysis methodology.
+Rather than engaging people who use ChatGPT, the researcher has chosen to engage ChatGPT directly by asking it questions about remedial English in increasingly difficult levels of order of thinking based on Bloom's Taxonomy.
+ChatGPT's output are then analysed to determine the extent to which it manages to fulfil the question's requirements.
+The order of thinking will be taken from both the original and amended versions of the cognitive domain of Bloom's Taxonomy.